Trainees

 Attendance Policy

-The scheduled teaching for ST1, ST2 and ST3 is an integral part of a trainee’s contract with HEE (via the Lead Employer), is paid time and is considered compulsory, not optional.
+The scheduled teaching for ST1, ST2 and ST3 is an integral part of a trainee’s contract with NHS England (via the Lead Employer), is paid time and is considered compulsory, not optional.

 There will be occasions where a trainee is unable to attend a scheduled teaching sessions for a variety of reasons.
 These may include, but are not limited to: on-call rotas whilst in hospital posts, annual leave, sick leave and professional leave for exams.
 Trainees should therefore endeavour to attend teaching sessions that they are able to, anticipating that all trainees will miss some sessions.

-If you will not be attending teaching, you should inform your Education Supervisor by email so that a log of attendance can be updated ready for your ES reports.
-Please copy in gpeducatorsbolton@gmail.com to let the PCME (Kat or Seb) know not to expect you.
+If you will not be attending teaching, you should inform your Education Supervisor by email and copy in Lisa Diamond so that a log of attendance can be updated ready for your ES reports.

-• Send an email to the Educational Supervisor and copy in the gpeducatorsbolton@gmail.com address
+• Send an email to the Educational Supervisor and copy in Lisa Diamond (lisa.diamond@boltonft.nhs.uk)

 • Include the date and time of the session (due to be) missed and include a brief description of the reason, for example: